chbooks/styleGuide_ebooks/readme.md

 * This guide is licensed under [CC BY-SA 2.5 CA](http://creativecommons.org/licenses/by-sa/2.5/ca/) which means (among other things) if you  build upon the material, you must distribute your contributions under the same license as the original.
 * This guide is a work in progress.
 We aren't eproduction experts by any means, so if you take issue with anything below (Are we wrong?
 Misguided?
 Too wordy?), then please initiate a pull request (yeah Github!).
 You will be our friend forever.
 * This guide primarily regards ePub 2.0.1 and Kindle.
 Updates/additional docs for epub3 will be added later.
-* We don't do books in fixed layout, or with audio and video, or with gesture support.
+* We don't create books in fixed layout, sync, or with audio and video, or with gesture support.
 When the time comes we will add guidelines for those features.
 * We use [KindleGen](https://kdp.amazon.com/help?topicId=A3IWA2TQYMZ5J6) to create and test ebooks for Amazon.
 We make our files for Amazon _after_ we make the epub ready for sale.
 In other words we use KindleGen to convert our epubs to Kindle files as late in the eproduction process as possible.
 What follows are generic guidelines for all vendors including Amazon.
 If there is an issue specific to the Kindlegen conversion, that will be noted alongside the instructions for the epub.

 Cool?
 Ok.
 Let's get started.